iPhone 15 Pro Max telephoto lens fully illustrated!Four reflections and periscope lenses fully explained

 So, what is the difference between Apple’s design and the current mainstream Android design?
 What are the advantages and disadvantages of the two?
 Structurally speaking, the four-reflection telephoto lens of the iPhone 15 Pro Max is a fixed-focus lens design.
 The advantage is that it has simple optical components and does not require a complex telescope group design.
 In theory, it should have better optical performance (because there is no zoom components), while reducing costs, the aperture is also easy to design larger.

 The shortcomings of Apple are also the advantages of Android.
 Currently, many of the telephoto lenses of Android flagship phones have zoom functions.
 The zoom referred to here is true optical zoom, not zoom calculated by cropping and calculation, which means that it must There is real optical element movement to achieve the zoom effect.
 The advantage of this is that the lens is more functional, allowing the lens to have a zoom function.
-At the same time, because the lens group space is larger, there is no need to worry about the protrusion of the lens group, so more complex designs can be achieved.
+At the same time, because the lens group space is larger, there is no need to worry regarding the protrusion of the lens group, so more complex designs can be achieved.
 The disadvantage is of course that the aperture is usually smaller, and there are usually trade-offs in optical quality.

 Of course, who is stronger and who is weaker depends entirely on actual measurement.
 Here we only theoretically propose the common advantages and disadvantages of the two optical designs.
 Which one is better and worse between the two can also be said to be the eternal problem between zoom lenses and fixed focus lenses.
 XD